ilshookim/dfiles/README.md

 * If necessary, the list of folders is read from the monitored path, but sub paths can be excluded (operating variable: DCACHE_MONITOR_RECURSIVE).

 * When the number of files in the folder exceeds the specified count of files (operation variable: DCACHE_COUNT), It reads a list of all files in the folder and creates a sorted list using the modified time.
 And more than the specified count of files (operating variable: DCACHE_COUNT) will now actually delete the files.
+If the value is set to 0, the function to delete files by number of files is not used.

 * If the files in the folder are older than the specified days (operation variable: DCACHE_DAYS), the files will be deleted.
+If the value is set to 0, the function to delete files on the specified day is not used.

 * It prints information about deleted files, and prints the number of files deleted last and the total time spent for deletion (operation variable: DCACHE_PRINT_ALL).
 If you run it in Docker, you can check it with the docker logs -t -f dcache command.